HankB/Fun_with_rusqlite/w3resource/README.md

 ```

 Next is to modify this to match my needs/plans.
 I deleted the `id` field and now see the usefulness of it when I need to update a row.
 Adding it back.

+## Done

+And what I want.
+The key for unpacking the structure is in <https://doc.rust-lang.org/rust-by-example/custom_types/structs.html?search=non_snake_case> (search for "Destructure the point using a `let` binding".)
+Eureka!

+Now...
+Can I return a collection of `struct Conf` from a function that queries the database?
+I hope so.